SAFEGUARDING AND CHILD PROTECTION POLICY

 - Young carers

-- The potential additional needs of some learners such as- Looked After Children (LAC), children who have been previously LAC, those who have Special Educational Needs or Disabilities (SEND) and children whose families are seeking asylum.
+- The potential additional needs of some learners such as- Children Looked After (CLA), children who are care experienced, those who have Special Educational Needs or Disabilities (SEND) and children whose families are seeking asylum.

 - How an Education Health Care (EHC) plan links with other safeguarding processes

-The DSL and their deputy is/are member(s) of the school senior leadership team.
+The DSL and their deputy is/are member(s) of the school/college senior leadership team.
 In line with local and national guidance they receive regular training and updates to equip them with the skills and knowledge to deliver in this role.
-A DSL is always available to offer advice and support to school staff when school is open including before and after school activity or for trips and visits.
+A DSL is always available to offer advice and support to school/college staff when school/college is open including before and after school/college activity or for trips and visits.

-School staff contribute to assessments and actively support multi- agency planning for children.
-Staff have an understanding of the Stockport Early Help Assessment (EHA) and Intervention model and make decisions based on a child’s development needs, parenting capacity and family & environmental factors to support referrals.
+School/college staff contribute to assessments and actively support multi- agency planning for children.
+Staff understand the Stockport Early Help Assessment (EHA) and Intervention model and make decisions based on a child’s development needs, parenting capacity and family & environmental factors to support referrals.

 We use the Stockport Levels of Need document to inform our decision making.

-Our school operates a Team around the school model (TAS).
+Our school/college operates a Team around the school/college model (TAS).

 EXTREMISM AND RADICALISATION

 Norbury Hall Primary School seek to protect children and young people from the influences of all violent extremism including, but not restricted to.